Next‑Gen Commercial Restroom Systems

 Spec Checklist for RFPs

-• Sensor activation range & response time
+• Sensor activation range and response time

-• Body material, finish durability, anti‑vandal features
+• Body material, finish durability, and anti-vandal features

-• Power options: battery, hardwired, energy‑harvest
+• Power options: battery, hardwired, or energy-harvesting

-• Compliance: ADA, WaterSense, LEED, WELL, NSF
+• Compliance requirements: ADA, WaterSense, LEED, WELL, NSF

-• Maintenance & SLA expectations
+• Maintenance workflow and SLA expectations

 Published by cloudia smith